 What’s the absolutely essential, can’t-live-without-it aspect of a successful channel partner program?
 Bet you thought we were going to say a Partner Relationship Management (PRM) solution!
 The real answer is more simple than that.
 Every channel program needs…partners.

-You can’t have a partner program without recruiting.
 You can’t have a great one without recruiting great partners.
 But all too often, recruitment is done haphazardly.
 You should have an organized, proactive, and consistent plan in place.
 It’s going to make you much more alluring to potential partners, widen your pool of prospects, and make it easier to pick the right fits for your company.
 Here’s where to start:

 Get the word out

 Partners are way more likely to be interested in hopping on board – and may even come to you themselves – if they already know about your company.
 Get your name out there as much as possible: on social media, at industry events, through networking and so on.
 When your company has good news, share it through social media posts and press releases.
-Don’t be shy about letting people know you’re seeking to recruit great partners.
+Don’t be shy about letting people know you’re seeking to recruit channel partners.

 Promote your company’s growth on social platforms – it will show potential partners that your star is on the rise, and plant the idea that they should probably hitch themselves to it.
 Fear of Missing Out (FOMO) is a great motivator.
 If you demonstrate that your company and team are on the road to success, partners are going to want to join the ride.